Skip to main content

 • Performs the actions defined in the Task

 You can monitor the Run’s progress and see when it completes.
-Once finished, you’ll have the extracted data ready to use.
+Once finished, you’ll have the scraped data ready to use.

 When to Use Single Runs vs Tables

-Use a single Run when you need to extract one specific item or report.
-Use Tables when you need to extract multiple records of the same type (like all Projects or all Employees).
-Tables automatically handle iterating through multiple entries, while single Runs focus on one specific extraction.
+Use a single Run when you need to scrape one specific item or report.
+Use Tables when you need to scrape multiple records of the same type (like all Projects or all Employees).
+Tables automatically handle iterating through multiple entries, while single Runs focus on one specific scrape.

 Tracking Runs